 The DIM incorporates a set of overlapping technologies for surveillance, targeting, testing, and automated decision-making designed to make advertising – from the commercial to the political more powerful and efficient.
 The report claims the DIM can identify and target weak points where groups and individuals are most vulnerable to strategic influence and is a form of information warfare.

-The various technologies and entities of the DIM cohere around three interlocking communication capacities:
+The various technologies and entities of the Digital Influence Machine cohere around three interlocking communication capacities:

 - To use sprawling systems of consumer monitoring to develop detailed consumer profiles